Bar Council of India: Constitution

 As per the Advocates Act, the Bar Council of India consists of members elected from each state bar council, and the Attorney General of India and the Solicitor General of India who are ex officio members.

-The council elects its own chairman and vice-chairman for a period of two years from amongst its members.
+The council elects its chairman and vice-chairman for two years from amongst its members.
 Assisted by the various committees of the council, the chairman acts as the chief executive and director of the council.

 Present members

 Manan Kumar Mishra is the present chairman.
 He was preceded by Biri Singh Sinsinewar, who was in turn preceded by the current chairman, Manan Kumar Mishra.

 Enrollment of advocates

 Eligible persons having a recognised law degree are admitted as advocates on the rolls of the state bar Councils.
-The Advocates Act, 1961 empowers state bar councils to frame their own rules regarding enrollment of advocates.
+The Advocates Act, 1961 empowers state bar councils to frame their own rules regarding the enrollment of advocates.
 The council's enrollment committee may scrutinise a candidate's application.
 Those admitted as advocates by any state bar council are eligible to take the All India Bar Examination which is conducted by the Bar Council of India.
 Passing the All India Bar Examination awards the state-enrolled advocate with a 'Certificate of Enrolment' which enables the state-enrolled advocate to practice law as an advocate in any High Court and lower court within the territory of India.
-However to practise Law before the Supreme Court of India, Advocates must first appear for and qualify in the Supreme Court Advocate on Record Examination conducted by the Supreme Court.
+However, to practise Law before the Supreme Court of India, Advocates must first appear for and qualify in the Supreme Court Advocate on Record Examination conducted by the Supreme Court.